-- (1) This option was granted on November 30, 2018 and 25% became vested and exercisable on the first anniversary of the grant date.
-The aggregate remaining unvested portion will vest and become exercisable in equal monthly installments over the 36-month period commencing on January 1, 2020. - (2) On January 2, 2020, Dr. Garg, Mr. Brown, Dr. Roberts and Dr. Harris were granted an option to purchase 149,500, 61,400, 61,400 and 61,400, respectively, shares of Common Stock of the Company at an exercise price of \$1.92 per share.
-25% on the first anniversary of the grant date and the aggregate remaining unvested portion will vest and become exercisable in equal monthly installments over the 36-month period commencing on February 2, 2021. - (3) On January 2, 2019, Mr. Brown was granted an option to purchase 30,000 shares of Common Stock of the Company at an exercise price of \$2.60 per share.
-One-hundred percent of the shares underlying the option vested upon the filing of the Company's annual report on Form 10-K for the year ended December 31, 2018. - (4) This option was granted on June 10, 2019, and 25% became vested and exercisable on June 1, 2020.
-The aggregate remaining unvested portion will vest and become exercisable in equal monthly installments over the 36-month period commencing on June 1, 2020. - (5) These options were acquired pursuant to the Merger Agreement on May 4, 2017.
-These options are fully vested. - (6) This option was granted on September 22, 2017, and 25% became vested and exercisable on the first anniversary of the grant date.
-The aggregate remaining unvested portion will vest and become exercisable in equal monthly installments over the 36-month period commencing on September 22, 2018. - (7) This option was granted on May 21, 2018, and 25% became vested and exercisable on March 1, 2019.
-The aggregate remaining unvested portion will vest and become exercisable in equal monthly installments over the 36-month period commencing on April 1, 2019. - (8) This option was granted on January 2, 2019, and 25% became vested and exercisable on the first anniversary of the grant date.
-The aggregate remaining unvested portion will vest and become exercisable in equal monthly installments over the 36-month period commencing on January 2, 2020. - (9) This option was granted on March 26, 2019, and 25% became vested and exercisable on the first

-- anniversary of the grant date.
-The aggregate remaining unvested portion will vest and become exercisable in equal monthly installments over the 36-month period commencing on March 26, 2020. - (10) This option was granted on September 9, 2019, and 25% became vested and exercisable on the first anniversary of the grant date.
+- (5) On February 1, 2021, Dr. Garg, Dr. Roberts and Dr. Harris were granted a restricted stock award of 66,181, 24,664 and 24,664, respectively, shares of Common Stock of the Company.
+The restricted stock vests equally over a four-year period commencing on February 1, 2022. - (6) On December 31, 2021, Mr. Eisenstadt was granted an option to purchase 150,000 shares of Common Stock of the Company at an exercise price of \$9.16 per share.
+25% of the option vests and becomes exercisable on the first anniversary of the grant date and the aggregate remaining unvested portion will vest and become exercisable in equal monthly installments over the 36-month period commencing on January 31, 2023. - (7) On December 31, 2021, Mr. Eisenstadt was granted a restricted stock award of 50,000 shares of Common Stock of the Company.
+The restricted stock vests equally over a four-year period commencing on December 31, 2022. - (8) On January 2, 2019, Mr. Brown was granted an option to purchase 30,000 shares of Common Stock of the Company at an exercise price of \$2.60 per share.
+One-hundred percent of the shares underlying the option vested upon the filing of the Company's annual report on Form 10-K for the year ended December 31, 2018. - (9) This option was granted on June 10, 2019, and 25% became vested and exercisable on June 1, 2020.
+The aggregate remaining unvested portion was subject to vest and become exercisable in equal monthly installments over the 36-month period commencing on June 1, 2020.
+In connection with the resignation of Mr. Brown, which was effective on December 31, 2021, Mr. Brown's unvested options were canceled.
+The expiration date for all vested options received during his employment were accelerated to January 30, 2022 and were exercisable prior to such date. - (10) These options were acquired pursuant to the Merger Agreement on May 4, 2017.
+These options are fully vested. - (11) This option was granted on September 22, 2017, and 25% became vested and exercisable on the first anniversary of the grant date.
+The aggregate remaining unvested portion will vest and become exercisable in equal monthly installments over the 36-month period commencing on September 22, 2018.
+This option was fully vested. - (12) This option was granted on May 21, 2018, and 25% became vested and exercisable on March 1, 2019.
+The aggregate remaining unvested portion will vest and become exercisable in equal monthly installments over the 36-month period commencing on April 1, 2019. - (13) This option was granted on January 2, 2019, and 25% became vested and exercisable on the first anniversary of the grant date.
+The aggregate remaining unvested portion will vest and become exercisable in equal monthly installments over the 36-month period commencing on January 2, 2020. - (14) This option was granted on March 26, 2019, and 25% became vested and exercisable on the first anniversary of the grant date.
+The aggregate remaining unvested portion will vest and become exercisable in equal monthly installments over the 36-month period commencing on March 26, 2020. - (15) This option was granted on September 9, 2019, and 25% became vested and exercisable on the first anniversary of the grant date.
 The aggregate remaining unvested portion will vest and become exercisable in equal monthly installments over the 36-month period commencing on September 9, 2020.